MacsiDigital/laravel-eloquent-extended/README.md

 }
 ```

-You can then add a uri like so
+You can then add the uri like so

 ``` php
 $test = new model;